lok63/artificial/README.md

 # Artificial Demo

+**NOTE: I have disabled the AWS services.
+If you wish to see this demo live please contact me to re-enable them**

 All endpoints requested in the description have been created and wrapped in a django WebApplication.
 However i can expose them as individual endpoinds later on.
 In addition this application can support users and authentication.
 The database i used is SQLite for simplicity.
 In the future i can easily move to any RDBMS.
 For NoSQL and Django there is limited support at the moment but i could configure MongoDB.

 The web application has 3 main Views: